Ronan-Francis/Emerging-Technologies/README.md

   - Event listeners for button clicks and `Enter` key.
   - Keyword-based and default responses for context handling.
   - **Randomized Default Responses:** Randomly selecting default replies prevents conversations from feeling repetitive, maintaining user engagement.
-  - **Debug Mode:** This feature aids developers in testing and improving the chatbot logic by logging input and output, ensuring easier troubleshooting and refinement.
+  - **Debug Mode:** Helps developers in testing and understanding the chatbot logic by logging input and output, ensuring easier troubleshooting and understandment.
-- **CSS**: focuses on readability and clear message alignment to distinguish user input from the chatbot's responses.
+- **CSS**: Focuses on readability and clear message alignment to distinguish user input from the chatbot's responses.

 ---